yabai2309/EECS348_Lab-8/README.md

 ## To begin

 Create a [fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo)
 of this repository through GitHub then clone it locally and start working.
+To enable the Github Action workflow for googletest, you will have to go to the actions tab and click enable actions in your fork.